-27 While a trigger event requires two claims, a single reaffirming claim is needed to extend a clinician group's responsibility for managing a patient's chronic condition.
+19 While a trigger event requires two claims, a single reaffirming claim is needed to extend a clinician group's responsibility for managing a patient's chronic condition.
 This is because workgroups who have developed chronic condition measures to-date have favored a less strict reaffirming algorithm, indicating that once a clinician-patient relationship was established, a single reaffirming claim would be sufficient to extend the attribution window.

-- trigger or confirming codes on Part B Physician/Supplier claim lines during the episode) is attributed the episode.
-There are also additional checks to ensure that clinicians are not attributed to an episode before they have their first encounter with the patient and that we capture appropriate specialties through prescription billing patterns. - 5.
+- attributed the episode.
+There are also additional checks to ensure that clinicians are not attributed to an episode before they have their first encounter with the patient. - 5.
 Assign costs to the episode and calculate the episode scaled observed cost: Services that are clinically related to the care and management of a patient's chronic condition that occur during the episode are included in the measure.
 The standardized cost of the assigned services is summed and averaged across the number of days in an episode.
 This average daily cost is then multiplied by 365 to determine each episode's scaled (i.e., annualized) standardized observed cost. - 6.
 Exclude episodes: Exclusions remove unique groups of patients or episodes from cost measure calculation in cases where it may be impractical or unfair to compare the costs of caring for these patients to the costs of caring for the cohort at large. - 7.
 Calculate the scaled expected cost for risk adjustment: Risk adjustment predicts the expected costs by adjusting for factors outside of the clinician's or clinician group's reasonable influence (e.g., patient age, comorbidities, dual Medicare and Medicaid eligibility status, clinician specialty, and other factors).
-The episode group's scaled observed costs are winsorized at the 98th percentile for each model to handle extreme observations.
+The episode group's scaled standardized observed costs are winsorized at the 98th percentile for each model to handle extreme observations.
 A regression is then run using the risk adjustment variables as covariates to estimate the expected cost of each episode.
 Further statistical techniques are applied to reduce the effects of extreme outliers on measure scores. - 8.
 Calculate the measure score: For each episode, the ratio of winsorized scaled standardized observed cost to scaled expected cost (both of which are from Step 7) is calculated.
 The measure is calculated as a weighted average of these ratios across all of a clinician's or clinician group's attributed episodes, where the weighting is each episode's number of assigned days.
 The weighted average episode cost ratio is then multiplied by the national average winsorized scaled observed episode cost to generate a dollar figure for the cost measure score.